marcilioduarte/marcilioduarte/README.md

 - [ETL](https://github.com/marcilioduarte/portfolio-etl-automation)

 📊 In the realm of data visualization, one of my notable projects is the "Identidades Territoriais" dashboard which I developed (and manage as P.O.) at my job using Power BI [Identidades Territorias Dashboard](https://www.inteligencia-sebraemg.com.br/identidades-territoriais).
-This project showcases my skills in presenting complex data in an easily understandable format.
 Beyond Power BI, I have developed various other data visualization products.
-For example, you can check a "mvp type" project hosted on Heroku here: [New Report Product MVP](https://sebraemg-uine-adhoc01-5328a5782f7f.herokuapp.com/)
+For example, you can check a "MVP type" project hosted on Heroku here: [New Report Product MVP](https://sebraemg-uine-adhoc01-5328a5782f7f.herokuapp.com/)

 🔍 As for my data science projects, you can check my DS portfolio on Hugging Face, Kaggle and GitHub: